SCOLT-Token/Contract/README.md

-# SCOM Contract
+# SCOLT Contract

-## SCOM token is written to support the coliseum project development.
+## SCOLT token is written to support the coliseum project development.